johnston9/Testing-Shot-Caller/TESTING.md

 - Use Case: Register Users<br>

-  Action: Access User Registration from the Crew/Cast Management tab to find a Permissions select menu.<br>
+  1. Click on the "Manage Users" tab on the Home page.
+Access User Registration from the Crew/Cast Management tab to find a Permissions select menu.<br>
   Result: Registration page opens with the select menu on display.<br>

   Action: Register the User by selecting a Permission and enter a Username and Password for the User.<br>